ethansabahpottie/RACS/README.md

 # RACS
-Repository of code for Raman Activated Cell Sorting Final Year Project
+Repository of code for Automation of Raman Activated Cell Sorting Final Year Project

 This Document serves as a user manual for the scripts in the repository